NTIA/scos-sensor/README.md

 NTIA/ITS SCOS Sensor
 ====================

-The SCOS sensor is a remote API for any sensor that can be controlled via python.
+The SCOS sensor is a RESTful API for any sensor that can be controlled via python.

 It provides:
   - ready-made containers for x86 and arm32v7 hardware